cpp-for-yourself/lectures-and-homeworks/lectures/lambdas.md

     return sandwich;
 }
 ```
-Now it is a bit harder to make a mistake and in my experience the situation in which the function name does not correspond to what is happening inside of it is much more often caught during code review then a comment that went out of sync.
-This trick is sometimes useful for header-only libraries as we cannot use functions in [unnamed namespaces](namespaces_using.md#use-unnamed-namespaces) there.
+Now it is a bit harder to make a mistake and in my experience the situation in which the function name, lambda or not, does not correspond to what is happening inside of it is much more often caught during code review than a comment that went out of sync.
+This trick is sometimes useful for [header-only libraries](headers_and_libraries.md) as we cannot use functions in [unnamed namespaces](namespaces_using.md#use-unnamed-namespaces) there.

-One thing to be weary of though, is to try not to get used to capture *all* variables by default.
+One thing to be weary of though, is to try not to get used to capturing *all* variables by default.
 While it might be tempting to always capture all the observed variables by reference using the ampersand in the capture list `[&]`, in my experience it sometimes makes it harder to understand what the lambda really does when reading the code.
-So in most of my code, I prefer to capture only the variables I _really_ need as opposed to blanket-capturing them.
+So in most of *my* code, I prefer to capture only the variables I _really_ need, as opposed to blanket-capturing all the visible ones.
 <!-- But I'm interested in what you guys think about it, so please comment below the video with your experience with this. -->

 ## Summary